eskunu/hit_rating/README.md

 - Players will often prioritize +hit if they are not already close to hit cap (i.e., even if they don't pay more for it, they will acquire it first).
 - For crafting, +hit gear is often at a premium compared to other similar items.

+#### Conclusion

+Although the real cost was not determined, we can surmise that players will spend about ten times more for +hit rating than for +spellpower as hit is measured in the 1's and spellpower is frequently measured in the 10's.

 ## Scenario

 There are two players: Raider A and Raider B. Raider A has .99 hit rating and 400 spellpower, while Raider B has .84 hit rating.
 How much spellpower is needed for Raider B to do the same amount of damage as Raider A?